TristonK/FastDD/README.md

 ## Usage

-### A Quick Example
-After building the project with maven, it is already runnable with a simple example.
-This example takes as input the dataset [TODO], computes its DDs, and outputs relevant information including the number of DDs and running time.

 ### Configures

 If you want to run our code, you should input 1~3 params to specific your target.